Tabletop Game / Terra Primate

 - Telepathy: The ability to communicate through the mind alone.

 - Shout-Out: All over the place.
-The Ape Man archetype is clearly one to Tarzan, the Savage Girl archetype is somewhere between a Distaff Counterpart to the Ape Man and a shoutout to the female protagonist of One Million BC, the Astronaught is clearly derived from the recurring main characters of Planet of the Apes...
+The Ape Man archetype is clearly one to Tarzan, the Savage Girl archetype is somewhere between a Distaff Counterpart to the Ape Man and a shoutout to the female protagonist of One Million Years B.C., the Astronaught is clearly derived from the recurring main characters of Planet of the Apes...

 - Telemagry is explicitly stated to be devised from the psychic illusion powers demonstrated by the Mutants in Beneath The Planet of the Apes and the Underdwellers from Return to the Planet of the Apes.